Ezward/Esp32CameraRover2/README.md

    - switch to ESPAsyncWebServer, implement minimal control via /rover endpoint (no UI yet).
    - Add UI to html to control the rover, so it can be controlled from devices that don't have a keyboard (like a phone).
    - Implement streaming video to browser using ~~ESPAsyncWebServer streaming response~~ websockets.
-2. UI for recording and playing back a path (limited autonomy).
+2. Enhanced FPV Rover with better speed and turn control and game controller input for a more natural user experience.
-3. Enhanced FPV Rover with better speed and turn control and game controller input for a more natural user experience.
+3. Go to goal and path following using dead reckoning.
 4. Autonomous lane following.
 5. Object recognition and collision avoidance.